fideus-labs/ome-ngff-scientific-ai/README.md

 Context setting:
 - "We're in the middle of a profound shift in how we interact with computers"
-- "Raise your hand if you've used ChatGPT or Claude to write code or analyze data"
+- "Most folks have used chatbots to search for information or generate narritive text"
 - "But here's what's NEW - we're moving beyond chatbots to AGENTS"

 Key point - AGENTIC AI:
 - Emphasize the difference: "Not just answering questions, but actually DOING work"
 - "Planning multiple steps, using tools, making decisions"
-- "Like having a postdoc who never sleeps and never makes transcription errors"

 The challenge:
-- "But here's the problem - how does AI actually work with YOUR imaging data?"
+- "But here's the problem - how does AI -- text-based large language models -- actually WORK with YOUR imaging DATA?"
 - "That's where OME-NGFF comes in..."
 - Pause for effect before moving on